hohler/Mensa-Webservice/README.md

 ```

 #Copyright, license and usage
 This software is written by Alexander Rüedlinger.
-If you want to use this service in a project then please let me know.
+If you want to use this service (Mensa-Unibe-Webservice) in a project then you are obliged to request an approval for usage from Alexander Rüedlinger.

-In order to use the service you need an API token!
-Email: a.rueedlinger AT gmail.com
+In order to use this service (Mensa-Unibe-Webservice) you need an API token!
+A request can be sent to: a.rueedlinger AT gmail.com

+##Terms of service usage (Mensa-Unibe-Webservice)
+By using this service (Mensa-Unibe-Webservice), you agree to the following terms and conditions:

+- You attribute that the service is written by Alexander Rüedlinger.
+- You are allowed to use this service only for non-commercial purposes and for training purposes during the lecture (Introduction to Software Engineering)[http://scg.unibe.ch/teaching/ese] (ESE, unibe) in the autumn semester 2013.
+- You agree not to publish any software based on this service in any marketplace (Google Play Store, Amazon App Store, Apple App Store, etc.).
+- In any case I reserve the right to deactivate API tokens without any reason and obligations towards the user.
+- In case of misuse or violating these terms in general and the API token I am allowed without notice to deactivate the API token immediately.
+- I do not guarentee that this service is without any bugs or restrictions.
+In case that your software is not properly working by using this service I'm not obliged to make any changes or corrections of this service.

+##Software license (source code)
 License: Creative Commons [CC BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/deed.en_US)

 <img src="http://i.creativecommons.org/l/by-nc/3.0/88x31.png" />